Salomo309/BondoMan-Mobile-Application/README.md

 - **Insecure file permissions**: Storing application files with world-readable and/or world-writable permissions.
 - **Misconfigured session management**: Improper session management can result in session hijacking, allowing attackers to impersonate legitimate users.

-Here is how we adress the vulnerabilities.
+Here are how we address the vulnerabilities.
 1. **Debugging Enabled in Manifest**
 To prevent exposing sensitive information in debug mode, set `android:debuggable="false"` in the application tag of the AndroidManifest.xml file.
 <img src="./assets/owasp/8-1.png"/>